 I can’t count the times a prospective client has asked me for an estimate to proofread a text that really required substantive, or even developmental, editing.
-What is proofreading?
-According to The Bay Area Editor’s Forum editorial services guide, ”A proofreader marks typeset copy word for word against a manuscript, identifies deviations for correction, and queries editorial errors.”
+What does a proofreader’s job entail?
+According to The Bay Area Editor’s Forum editorial services guide, “A proofreader marks typeset copy word for word against a manuscript, identifies deviations for correction, and queries editorial errors.”
 If your intention is to improve a text before you send it to a publisher or review committee, you should be looking for copy, substantive, or developmental editing services.

 Copy editors review texts carefully to find inadvertent spelling and grammar errors.
 They may also check to be sure that the names of people, institutions, and places are spelled correctly, that sources are correctly cited, and that numeration has been correctly applied to pages, footnotes, end notes, graphs, and charts.